WebView

 scale: ScaleValue | None = None

-Scale control along the 2D plane.
-Default scale factor is 1.0
+Scales this control along the 2D plane.
+Default scale factor is 1.0,

-could be specified, but not all of them,
+Either scale or scale_x and scale_y could be specified, but not all of them.

 tooltip